Table of Contents Show

 The cliff dwellings are located in one of the remote NPS sites in the southwest part of New Mexico.
 It gives a complete thrill experience to the visitors as it is surrounded by the total wilderness of the Gila National Forest.

-As New Mexico approached its conservation movement of the 20th century, Gila Wilderness was among the first in New Mexico National Parks to be declared as a protected area and the world’s first wilderness area.
+As New Mexico approached its conservation movement of the 20th century, Gila Wilderness was among the first to be declared as a protected area and the world’s first wilderness area.

 The word Gila originated Yuma Indian term which means salty water running.
 The place is located 30 miles north of Silver City.
 It contains small dwellings built of stone overhanging a cliff 45 meters high.